 Perhaps we don’t need labels at all.
 Home education offers a unique opportunity to do what works for each individual family.
 There are no hard and fast rules for how we manage our time, our resources, and our interactions.
 It is all about finding what works for us.

 Home education gives us the freedom to be individuals.
 Let’s do just that.

 Susan Wight is the coordinator of the Home Education Network in Australia, editor of Otherways Magazine and co-author of Tales Out of School.
 She’s big on informing and empowering new home educators but critical of anyone who sets themselves up as a home education guru.
-Her article “The Joy of a Reading Childhood” appeared in our Sept/Oct 2012 issue.
+This article was published in Life Learning Magazine in 2013.